Mini-Workshops

 Proposals

 In contrast to the large Workshops, there are fixed weeks where a Mini-Workshop can take place.
-In each of the following weeks three parallel Mini-Workshops can take place (* = reserved week for mini- and/or tandem-workshops):
+In each of the following weeks three parallel Mini-Workshops can take place (* = reserved week for Tandem Workshops; if no Tandem Workshop is approved this week can be used for Mini-Workshops):

 Dates of Mini-Workshops Deadlines for proposals